 Beginner Mountain #10 Mt.
 Pinatubo

 Born a year after the tragic eruption, people would often relay stories about Mt.
 Pinatubo when I was a kid.
 Adults talked about the rain of ashes, and days thereafter without a streak of sunlight.
 So naturally, I was always curious about Mt.
 Pinatubo.Imagine my excitement when I embarked on that trip.
-The thrill of a Mt.
-Pinatubo trek is riding 4×4 jeeps across ashen desserts.
-It’s striking to see halved mountains, rocks painted in mineral red, green and yellow, and aeta kids playing nearby.
+The thrill of Mt.
+Pinatubo trek is riding 4×4 jeeps across ashen deserts.
+It’s striking to see halved mountains, rocks painted in mineral red, green and yellow, and Aeta kids playing nearby.
 Mt.
 Pinatubo’s crater lake is a sight to indulge in, and it left me in awe of how something beautiful could come out of something so tragic.